1-877-929-7245

 • Breakfast

-Day 6 - A tour of Quedlinburg and the Selke Valley Railway
+Day 6 - Selke Valley Railway and a tour of Quedlinburg

-This afternoon, we set out on a journey into the scenic Selke Valley on the Selke Valley Railway.
-The route ascends along the steepest sections of the Harz Narrow Gauge Railway, taking us into the Harz Mountains, through a winter landscape of snow-frosted forests and picturesque mountain peaks.
-We then return to our hotel for our final dinner together this evening.
+Our excursion today is to the preserved town of Quedlinburg.
+On arrival, we set out on a journey into the scenic Selke Valley on the Selke Valley Railway.
+Our route ascends along the steepest sections of the Harz Narrow Gauge Railway, taking us into the Harz Mountains, through a winter landscape of snow-frosted forests and picturesque mountain peaks.

 Includes